bart-kroon/TM1/README.md

 This will in general result in the following files under the `outputDirectory`:

 * Block to patch maps with the path based on `outputBlockToPatchMapPathFmt`.
-* Reconstructed multiview video based on `outputMultiviewGeometryPathFmt`, `outputOccupancyVideoDataPathFmt` and/or `outputMultiviewTexturePathFmt`.
+* Reconstructed multiview video based on `outputMultiviewGeometryPathFmt`, `outputOccupancyVideoDataPathFmt`, `outputMultiviewTransparencyPathFmt` and/or `outputMultiviewTexturePathFmt`.
 * Rendered viewport videos based on `outputViewportGeometryPathFmt` and/or `outputViewportTexturePathFmt`.
 * Reconstructed sequence configuration for each frame at which it changes based on `outputSequenceConfigPathFmt`.